hnefatl/dissertation-project/journal.md

 Add "before+after" stack comments to the definitions in CodeGen.

+Rename symbol names like `+`, `(,)` to something representable by java identifiers.
+Probably Unicode descriptive strings or hex?

 Do we care about NonRec/Rec after typechecking?
 Java doesn't differentiate between them, we probably don't need distinct handlers.